Supelion/Supelion/README.md

 I'm **Mutayyab Tariq**, a hobby developer.

 I am a Python, and JavaScript developer and am relatively new to programming.
-On my github page, you'll find some of the projects I've worked on.
+On my GitHub page, you'll find some of the projects I've worked on.

     I'm currently: